GSA/challenges-and-prizes/_historical-challenges/samhsa-opioid-recovery-app-challenge.md

   avoiding relapse; dealing with guilt; managing time, life, money, and emotions;
   repairing relationships; and dealing with other health issues.
-Having these resources on a smartphone – a tool many people carry with them everywhere – means that they are available for use and referral in down time, waiting time, or crisis time.    <strong>Insight three</strong> is related to relapse prevention – an important component of recovery.
+Having these resources on a smartphone – a tool many people carry with them everywhere – means that they are available for use and referral in down time, waiting time, or crisis time.   <br> <strong>Insight three</strong> is related to relapse prevention – an important component of recovery.
   One of the main ways to prevent relapse is getting involved in healthy activities
   - replacing unhealthy habits with new habits that have emotional, physical, and/or